 Michigan also issues Social Service Technician registration.
 According to a licensing guide last updated in 2017, this confers title protection.

 There are multiple paths to Social Service Technician (SST) credentialing: education and experience.
 An individual may qualify with an associate’s degree in social work.
 A social service worker can accrue 2,000 hours while working under a limited license.
 SSTs work under ongoing supervision.

 Michigan social workers are licensed by the Bureau of Professional Licensing (https://www.michigan.gov/lara/0,4601,7-154-72600_72603_27529_27554—,00.html).

 The Board of Social Work operates as part of the Bureau.
-Administrative code can be found on the website of the Office of Regulatory Reinvention (http://dmbinternet.state.mi.us/DMB/DTMBORR/AdminCode.aspx?AdminCode=Department&Dpt=LR&Level_1=Bureau+of+Professional+Licensing).
+Administrative code can be found on the website of the Department of Licensing and Regulatory Affairs (http://dmbinternet.state.mi.us/DMB/DTMBORR/AdminCode.aspx?AdminCode=Department&Dpt=LR&Level_1=Bureau+of+Professional+Licensing).